noahehall/multicloud/multicloud.md

 #### general process

+- monitoring devices and network components
-- identify the devices and related performance metrics to be monitored
+  - identify performance metrics to be monitored
   - deterime the monitoring interval:
     - the frequency at which network devices are polled to identify performance and availability status
-- choosing the right protocols
+  - choosing the right protocols for devices & network components
     - SNMP: simple network management protocol
     - HTTP: hyper text trasnfer protocol
     - TCP: transmission control protocol
     - IP: internet protocol
     - ICMP: internet control message protocol
     - WMI: windows management instrumentation
   - set proactive thresholds
+  - alert, alert, alert!
+- monitoring applications, services and resources: use a tool that will get you 90% there
+  - record performance-related metrics appropriate for the service: e.g. db transactions, slow queries, i/o latency, http request throughput, service latency, etc
+    - Identify metrics that matter for your workload and record them.
+    - Identify the target, measurement approach, and priority to build alarms and notifications to proactively address performance-related issues.
+  - analyze metrics when events/incidents occur
+    - monitoring dashboards or reports to understand and diagnose the impact.
+    - write use cases for your architecture, include performance requirements and incident responses.
+  - establish KPIs to measure workload performance
+    - Identify the key performance indicators (KPIs) that indicate whether the workload is performing as intended.
+    - Document the performance experience of customers, and use these requirements to establish your KPIs
+  - use monitoring to generate alarm-based notifications
+    - using your KPIs, a monitoring system should automatically alert when measurements are outside of the baseline.
+  - review metrics at regular intervals
+    - review the metrics collected to identify which metrics were key in addressing issues
+    - Also ask which additional metrics would help to identify, address, or prevent issues.
+  - monitor and alarm proactively
+    - Use KPIs, combined with monitoring and alerting systems, to proactively address performance-related issues.

 #### diagnostic tools